mobify/workshop--adaptivejs-site-1x/README.md

     ![Wrap title in a div](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/AoTbBtkdqrBznRL/Screen%20Shot%202015-01-16%20at%201.25.40%20PM.png)

+Let's break down the class name to understand how it follows our [class naming convention](https://github.com/mobify/mobify-code-style/tree/master/css/class-naming-conventions#class-naming-conventions).
+The `t-` prefix indicates that it is part of a template ([More on css class prefix conventions](https://github.com/mobify/mobify-code-style/tree/master/css/class-naming-conventions#class-prefix-conventions)).
+Next follows `category` which indicates the name of the template.
+Lastly `__title` indicates that this is a subcomponent of the category template, in this case a title.

 We can also change the output HTML by modifying the elements that get returned by the view.

 1. Open category view file found in /adaptation/views